microsoft/promptflow/docs/cloud/azureai/use-flow-in-azure-ml-pipeline.md

 ...
 ```

-Besides the basic input/output ports, there will also be dynamic parameters generated based on the flow to override connections and environment variables.
+Besides the fixed input/output ports, all connections and flow inputs will be exposed as input parameters of the component.
+Default value can be provided in flow/run definition; they can also be set/overwrite on job submission.
 Full description of ports can be seen in section [Component ports and run settings](#component-ports-and-run-settings).

+## Use a flow in a pipeline job

 After registered a flow as a component, they can be referred in a pipeline job like [regular registered components](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/basics/1b_e2e_registered_components).

-## Directly use a flow in a pipeline job

-Besides explicitly registering a flow as a component, customer can also directly use flow in a pipeline job:
+Customer may also directly use a flow in a pipeline job, then anonymous components will be created on job submission.

-All connections and flow inputs will be exposed as input parameters of the component.
-Default value can be provided in flow/run definition; they can also be set/overwrite on job submission:

 ::::{tab-set}
 :::{tab-item} CLI